kejonaMC/GeyserUpdater/README.md

 ## Release History
 * 1.0.0
+    * Added message if GeyserUpdater has an available update on startup
+* 1.0.0
     * Full release!
 (No changes but we decided we are ready for it now, we will still update more if we need to)
 * 0.2.6
     * Add warning for players in config option